 Strata Short-Term Rental Bylaws

 Some strata corporations have bylaws to limit or ban short-term rentals.
-As of November 30, 2018 the fine for owners or residents violating a short-term rental strata bylaw will increase to $1,000 a day.
+Effective November 30, 2018 the fine for owners or residents violating a short-term rental strata bylaw can be up to $1,000 a day.

 This meets another one of the commitments announced February 20, 2018 in the Province’s 30-point affordable housing plan (pdf).